 Learn how to make piping!
 While most shops have a great variety of bias tape, it is generally harder to find nice piping.
-Piping is a great decorative finish on all kinds of projects such as cushions, clothing, handbags, and home decor.
-It adds a bit of class, a pop of color and best of all stops the edges from wearing.
+Piping is a great decorative finish on all kinds of projects, such as cushions, clothing, handbags, and home decor.
+It adds a bit of class, a pop of color, and, best of all, stops the edges from wearing.
 Here is how to make piping for your sewing projects.

-How to Make Piping - Supplies
+How to Make Piping Tutorial

-Bias Tape
+Bias Tape for Fabric Piping

-To make bias tape, simply cut strips at a 45-degree angle to the selvage.
+To make bias tape, simply cut fabric strips at a 45-degree angle to the selvage.
 I also have a tutorial on how to make continuous bias strips if you need large amounts of piping.
 See the next section below for the formula for calculating the width of the bias tape you will need.

-You can also purchase bias tape already made but it is generally only available in plain fabrics and in limited colors.
+You can also purchase bias tape already made, but it is generally only available in plain fabrics and in limited colors.

 More about Bias Tape